– Why gratin is better than Xanax –

 - 1 cup heavy cream

 - 1 teaspoon salt

-- Beat together cream, milk, flour, garlic, salt, pepper, and truffle oil in a small bowl.
+- Mix together cream, milk, flour, garlic, salt, and pepper in a small bowl.
 Pour over beets and carrots, then cover with foil.

 - Bake for 30 minutes, then remove foil and bake for another 20 minutes, or until the top starts bubbling vigorously and turning brown.
 Layer the top with grated cheese and bake for 3 to 5 more minutes, until the cheese is golden and bubbly.
 Let sit for 10 minutes before serving.